winglang/playground/apps/tour/src/tutorials/inflight/basic/01-tutorial.md

 **Reminder:** This is code that runs once, at compile time, to generate the infrastructure configuration of the app in the cloud.

-If you look at the editor to the right, you can see that we have preflight code there that sets up a storage bucket for us to play with.
+If you look at the editor to the right, you can see that we have preflight code there.
+It sets up a storage bucket (file system in the cloud in which you can store files) for us to play with.

 > ***Note: We don't need any special annotation to define that this is preflight code because preflight is Wing's default execution phase.***